OAGi/Score/docs/user_guide/index.rst

 To update a Business Context:

-1. On the top menu of the page, click “Context”.
+1. On the top menu of the page, click "Context".

-2. Choose “View/Edit Business Context” from the drop-down list.
+2. Choose "View/Edit Business Context" from the drop-down list.

 3. Locate the Business Context you want to update.
 Use the *Name* (`How to use the Search field in